shikhararora1997/Bus_Route/README.md

 # Bus_Route

-A flask Application to find the direct path between the source and destination bus-stops in Delhi
+A flask Application to find the direct path between the source and destination bus-stops in New Delhi

 # How to use

-Just enter your start station and end station in the textbox and hit the button to get a route of all possible paths after the current time
+Enter your start station and end station in the textbox and hit the button to get a route of all possible paths after the current time

 # Running

+First, install requirement files from the requirements.txt file

-`flask run` in the root of the directoy
+`flask run` in the root of the directory

 Please note that no pre-processing of the data was done

-The map obtained is somewhat like-
+An example of route-

 ![](map.png)